RiskQuantDotCom/RiskQuantWebsite/content/imprint/_index.md

 ---
 ## Imprint

-RiskQuant Pty Ltd t/as Cyber Risk Quant.
+Cyber Risk Quant is the trading name of RiskQuant Pty Ltd.

-Australian Business Number: 35635909901
+Our Australian Business Number is 35635909901

 RiskQuant Pty Ltd is incorporated in the state of Victoria, Australia.

-Principal Place of Business: 5/171 Collins Street, Melbourne, VIC 3000, Australia.
+Our Principal Place of Business is 5/171 Collins Street, Melbourne, VIC 3000, Australia.

-Switchboard: +61 3 7020 3350
+Contact our switchboard on +61 3 7020 3350

-Help desk: HereToHelp@CyberRiskQuant.com
+Our 24/7/365 help desk is HereToHelp@CyberRiskQuant.com

-We’re happy to hear from you, just call at your convenience, or drop us an email.
-We are open, always accessible and want direct communication with you.
-The place to start is at the top, with Duncan Hart: Duncan@CyberRiskQuant.com or +1 (212) 2014-118.
+If you have questions, need help or would suggest improvements, please create an issue on our public [Github repository](https://github.com/cyberriskquant/heretohelp).